 The difference between her role and that of a paramedic is that Sara helps her patients over a longer period of time and can see them get better

-What to expect if you want to be a community specialist paramedic
+What to expect if you want to become a paramedic

 - Paramedic salary: £24,214 to £37,267 per year